buildasaurs/Buildasaur/README.md

 Contributing
 ------------
 Please create an issue with a description of a problem or a pull request with a fix.
-I'll see what I can do.
+I'll see what I can do ;-)

 License
 -------